shebashio/bigbang/docs/understanding-bigbang/package-architecture/alloy.md

 Grafana Alloy writes its logs to stderr.
 These logs will be picked up by the logging collector configured within the cluster.

+### High Availability

+Grafana Alloy supports multiple deployment modes with built-in clustering.
+Depending on which features are enabled in the `k8s-monitoring` chart, Alloy may be deployed as a `StatefulSet`, `DaemonSet`, or `Deployment`.

 ### Health Checks

 Grafana Alloy is configured with standard liveness and readiness probes.
 In